vEnhance/1802/src/vecfield.typ

 there will be a case of Stokes' theorem that applies to it.

 #memo(title: [Memorize: Two red arrows gives zero])[
-  In @fig-int-chart-stokes,
+  In @poster-stokes,
   if you follow two red arrows consecutively, you get zero.
 ]

 #memo(title: [Memorize: Generalized Stokes' Theorem, for 18.02])[
-  In @fig-int-chart-stokes, take any of the six red arrows
+  In @poster-stokes, take any of the six red arrows
   #text(rgb("ff0000"))[$X -> Y$].
   Let $cal(R)$ be a compact region.
   Then the integral of $X$ over the *boundary* of $cal(R)$